Kings vs. Lakers Prediction & Picks - November 15

 Kings vs. Lakers Prediction & Picks: Line, Spread, Over/Under - November 15

-The Sacramento Kings (5-4) will look to build on a three-game win streak when they visit the Los Angeles Lakers (6-5) at 10:00 PM ET on Wednesday, November 15, 2023 as 1.5-point favorites.
-The Lakers have also won three games in a row.
+The Los Angeles Lakers (6-5) will try to build on a three-game win streak when they host the Sacramento Kings (5-4) at 10:00 PM ET on Wednesday, November 15, 2023 as 1.5-point favorites.
+The Kings have also won three games in a row.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!